mariobox/mariosanchez.org/content/post/site.md

 1. Simple, minimalistic design made from scratch.

-2. Non-transactional and non-commercial.
+2. Non-transactional, non-commercial and no Google Analytics or similar.

+3. Responsive: must look good on a mobile phone.

-3. Work-In-Progress: the site will be in continuous improvement.
+4. Work-In-Progress: the site will be under continuous improvement.

-4. Static (HTML, CSS and JS)
+5. Static (HTML, CSS and JS).

 ### Implementation Details

 This site is built with [Hugo](https://gohugo.io), a static site generator written in **Go** that prides itself of being the *world's fastest framework* for building websites. **Hugo** enjoys active community support.
-We don't run Google Analytics nor any other tracking software.

 #### Hugo Setup Process